OSPAMOX 500mg/5ml gran 100ml

 o darker urine or pale stools

-o yellowing of the skin or the whites of the eyes (jaundice).
-See also anemia below, which can lead to jaundice.
+o yellowing of the skin or whites of the eyes (jaundice).
+See also anaemia below, which can lead to jaundice.

-These reactions may occur while you are taking the drug or up to several weeks after you stop taking it.
+These reactions may occur while you are taking the medicine or up to a few weeks after you stop taking it.

 If you experience any of the above reactions, stop taking the medicine and contact your doctor immediately.

-Sometimes you may get less severe skin reactions such as:
+Sometimes you may experience less severe skin reactions such as:

-- a slightly itchy rash (round, pink-red spots), "hives-like" swollen areas on the elbows, legs, palms, arms or feet.
+- mildly itchy rash (round, pink-red spots), “hive-like” swollen areas on the elbows, legs, palms, arms or feet.
 This reaction is uncommon (may affect up to 1 in 100 people).

-Contact your doctor if you experience any of these reactions as you will need to stop taking Ospamox.
+Contact your doctor if you experience any of these reactions, as you will need to stop treatment with Ospamox.

 Other possible side effects are: